sonsha256/website-hugo/readme.md

   * `.background-main`: Tints the background of the element in the theme color (see `$color-main`)

 #### `layouts`
-* Directly in the `layouts` folder you can find the [template](https://gohugo.io/templates/introduction/) `index.html` which is the template for the homepage
+* Directly in the `layouts` folder you can find the [template](https://gohugo.io/templates/introduction/) `index.html` which is the template for the homepage of our website
-* In the subfolder `\_default` you can find templates used for various parts of the content:
+* In the subfolder `_default` you can find templates used for various parts of the content:
-  * `baseof.html` is used as a base for each page
+  * `baseof.html` is used as a base for each page and contains the HTML head, the header and the footer of the website
   * `impressum.html` is used for the imprint page
-  * `list.html` is used for the blog index page
+  * `list.html` is used for the blog index page (and any other list index page which doesn't have a custom template)
-  * `single.html` is used for the individual blog post pages
+  * `single.html` is used for the individual blog post pages (and any other page which doesn't have a custom template)
 * The subfolder `partials` contains HTML-snippets which may be re-used by including them in multiple places
+* The subfolder `workshops` contains the templates for the workshops overview page (`list.html`) and the single workshop pages (`single.html`)

 #### `static`
 * **images** contains images that are part of the theme, such as contact icons